jredfox/evilnotchlib/README.md

 Json model generation(Basic MC Lib)
 Lang generation(Basic MC Lib)
 Dyanmic Tranlsation Event(let's you override ItemStack#getDisplayName())
-TileStackSync Events fires on both client and server allows for denial of permissions Adds the seed to f3 again per world
+TileStackSync Events fires on whatever sides that the tile data gets set to this usually includes both client and server player can be null if the event is fired from command block or dungeons.
+Adds the seed to f3 again per world
-ASMHelper allows you to: replace methods,replace classes, and other usefull stuffs as well as make it easier to do per line injections remove methods,add methods, add fields, remove fields PickBlockEvent(allows you to override what the block returns via middle click) PickEntityEvent(allows you to override what the entity returns via middle click) FakeWorld allows you to instatiate entities before a main world is even loaded you will have to exception handle for broken entities
+ASMHelper allows you to: replace methods,replace classes, and other usefull stuffs as well as make it easier to do per line injections remove methods,add methods, add fields, remove fields PickEvent.Block(allows you to override what the block returns via middle click) PickEvent.Entity(allows you to override what the entity returns via middle click) FakeWorld allows you to instatiate entities before a main world is even loaded you will have to exception handle for broken entities
-NBTPathAPI allows for deep comparsions of nbt based upon logic type as well as comparing has tags merging nbt and compiling back into normal nbt
+NBTPathAPI(Not Working Quite Yet) allows for deep comparsions of nbt based upon logic type as well as comparing has tags merging nbt and compiling back into normal nbt

 Future:
 Font Renderer